NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 CNAME record

-2. You have just deployed a server that will function as an SMTP gateway on your organization’s perimeter network.
-This server has been assigned an FQDN, and an entry exists pointing to the server in the reverse lookup zone associated with the server’s public IP address.
-Which type of resource record should you create if you want to ensure that the mail servers of external organizations can recognize this server as your organization’s external mail gateway?
+2. You have just deployed a server that will function as an SMTP gateway on your organization's perimeter network.
+This server has been assigned an FQDN, and an entry exists pointing to the server in the reverse lookup zone associated with the server's public IP address.
+Which type of resource record should you create if you want to ensure that the mail servers of external organizations can recognize this server as your organization's external mail gateway?

     a.
 CNAME record